-Beyond the logistical issues, homework can negatively impact physical health and stress — and once again this may be a more significant problem among economically disadvantaged youth who typically have a higher stress level than their non-poor peers to begin with.
+Beyond the logistical issues, homework can negatively impact physical health and stress — and once again this may be a more significant problem among economically disadvantaged youth who typically already have a higher stress level than peers from more financially stable families.

 When it comes to health and stress it is clear that excessive homework, for children at both ends of the spectrum, can be damaging.
-Which begs the question, how much homework is too much homework?
+Which begs the question, how much homework is too much?

 How Much Homework Is Too Much Homework?